 In the remainder of this section I describe in more detail the regional variation in insurance coverage among the elderly prior to the introduction of Medicare, and lay out the formal econometric framework.

 2.2 The Varying Impact of Medicare: Evidence from the 1963 National Health Survey

-Data on private insurance rates for the elderly prior to Medicare come from the 1963 National Health Survey (NHS), a national random sample of households from July 1962 through June 1963.6 The survey contains 138,604 individuals; for purposes of analysis, I restrict the sample to the 12,757 individuals who are age 65 and over.
-Through a special request to the government, I obtained a version of the survey that identifies which of 11 sub-regions the individual is in, as well as whether the area is designated rural or urban.7
+Data on private insurance rates for the elderly prior to Medicare come from the 1963 National Health Survey (NHS), a national random sample of households from July 1962 through June 1963.
+The survey contains 138,604 individuals; for purposes of analysis, I restrict the sample to the 12,757 individuals who are age 65 and over.
+Through a special request to the government, I obtained a version of the survey that identifies which of 11 sub-regions the individual is in, as well as whether the area is designated rural or urban.

-A key issue in identifying the impact of Medicare using differences across areas in the proportion of elderly with private health insurance is that while many elderly individuals had some private insurance, it was often quite minimalist in nature and effectively provided very little in the way of insurance (Epstein and Murray 1967, Anderson and Anderson 1967).
+A key issue in identify the impact of Medicare using differences across areas in the proportion of elderly with private health insurance is that while many elderly individuals had some private insurance, it was often quite minimalist in nature and effectively provided very little in the way of insurance (Epstein and Murray 1967, Anderson and Anderson 1967).
 For many of these nominally-insured individuals therefore, the introduction of Medicare would still have a substantial impact on their effective insurance coverage.
-Fortunately, the NHS contains data not only on whether the individual has hospital insurance and whether he has surgical insurance, but whether the plan is a "Blue Plan" (i.e. Blue Cross and Blue

-5 These studies, as well as Finkelstein and McKnight (2004), have found only limited effects of the introduction of Medicare on health outcomes; Lichtenberg (2001) is an exception in this regard.
-A related literature has compared health care utilization and health outcomes for individuals just under and just over age 65 in more recent cross-sectional data (Decker and Rapaport 2002, McWilliams et al 2003, Card et al., 2004).
-This literature has reached similar conclusions in terms of an impact of Medicare on health care utilization but a very limited impact on health outcomes.
+Fortunately, the NHS contains data not only on whether the individual has hospital insurance and whether he has surgical insurance, but whether the plan is a "Blue Plan" (i.e. Blue Cross and Blue Shield).
+As noted above, the Blue Plans were not only among the most comprehensive of private sectional data (Decker and Rapaport 2002, McWilliams et al 2003, Card et al., 2004).
+This literature has reached similar conclusions in terms of an impact of Medicare on health care utilization but a very limited impact on health outcomes insurance plans, but - perhaps even more importantly - Medicare's design was explicitly modeled on the Blue Cross and Blue Shield plans.
+Thus the proportion of the elderly population with a Blue Plan provides a very good measure of the proportion of the elderly who had Medicare-equivalent coverage prior to Medicare.

-6 I am very grateful to Will Dow for his help in getting access to these data.
+&lt;sup>6 I am very grateful to Will Dow for his help in getting access to these data.

-7 The public use version only contains information on which of four census regions (northeast, north central, west, and south) the individual is in and whether the individual lives in an urban or rural area; the survey is designed to be representative at this level (National Center for Health Statistics, 1964).
+&lt;sup>7 The public use version only contains information on which of four census regions (northeast, north central, west, and south) the individual is in and whether the individual lives in an urban or rural area; the survey is designed to be representative at this level (National Center for Health Statistics, 1964).